-Student Passwords are to meet complexity rules as set by the Identity and Access Management System.
+Student Passwords are to meet complexity rules, refer Table 1 below, as set by the Identity and Access Management System.
 These complexity rules will include a minimum password length, character requirements and will NOT include an expiry date as student passwords have no requirement to expire at regular intervals.
 However, students will be encouraged to change their passwords on a regular basis.

 Ensuring that the confidentiality of data contained on the information technology systems is maintained and access is made available to those who are authorised to see that data.
 This item should also be used in conjunction with confidentiality polices.

 To ensure the confidentiality and security of staff and student personal information contained on the Universities ITS facilities, it is essential that only those authorised to access such data are permitted to do so.
-Those who are permitted to access such information are granted appropriate access, as required by their job functions, by Student Systems and Processes or Human Resources.
+Those who are permitted to access such information are granted appropriate access, as required by their job functions, by ITS.

-Anyone, staff or student, who gains access to such personal information through methods other than those granted by Student Systems and Processes or Human Resources, shall be deemed as unauthorised and subject to disciplinary action.
+Anyone, staff or student, who gains access to such personal information through methods other than those granted by ITS, shall be deemed as unauthorised and subject to disciplinary action.